Haddaji-Maroia/frontend-mentor-solutions/README.md

 # Frontend Mentor Solutions

-This repository contains my solutions to Frontend Mentor challenges.
+Here you can find all the Frontend Mentor challenges I've done.

 | Challenge | Live Demo | Repository |
 |----------|-----------|------------|